What foods should I avoid and what foods should I consume?

 - Avoid unhealthy fats, use salt and sugar sparingly.

-- Use olive, coconut and canola oil for frying and in your salads.
+- Use olive and coconut oil for frying and in your salads.

 Further– Eat small meals frequently.
 It is easier for your stomach to handle and do eat your evening meal a couple of hours before you go to bed.